-(1) Does not include funds equal to \$30 million assumed to be deposited to the Virginia WMATA Capital Fund Restricted Account, which are not available to pay debt service.
-Assumes that the revenues calculated according to the Commonwealth Dedicated Revenue Statutes to be deposited to the WMATA Capital Fund Non-Restricted Account are available in each future fiscal year.
-See "SOURCES OF PAYMENT OF THE SERIES 2021A BONDS - Dedicated Capital Funding Revenues - Commonwealth of Virginia."
-However, there is no certainty that revenues for the Non-Restricted Account will be generated each fiscal year as anticipated, in which case the debt service coverage shown on this TABLE 2 may not be achieved in a particular fiscal year.
+Obes not include funds estimated to be deposited to the Virginia WMATA Capital Fund Restricted Account which are not available to pay debt service.
+Assumes that the revenues calculated according to the Commonwealth Dedicated Revenue Statutes for deposit to the WMATA Capital Fund Non-Restricted Account are deposited in each future fiscal year.
+See "SOURCES OF PAYMENT OF THE SERIES 2023A BONDS - Dedicated Capital Funding Revenues - Commonwealth of Virginia."
+However, there is no certainty that revenues estimated for the Non-Restricted Account will be deposited each fiscal year as anticipated, or that other Dedicated Capital Funding Revenues will be received by the Authority, in which case the debt service coverage shown on this TABLE 2 may not be achieved in a particular fiscal year.

 (2) Includes debt service on the Pre-2018 Bonds issued under the 2003 Bond Resolution, which have a priority lien on the Dedicated Capital Funding Revenues.
-See "SECURITY FOR PAYMENT OF THE SERIES 2021A BONDS - Flow of Funds" and "OTHER OUTSTANDING DEBT - Security for Outstanding Gross Revenue Obligations."
+See "SECURITY FOR PAYMENT OF THE SERIES 2023A BONDS - Flow of Funds" and "OTHER OUTSTANDING DEBT - Security for Outstanding Gross Revenue Obligations."

-(3) See "SECURITY FOR PAYMENT OF THE SERIES 2021A BONDS - Parity Liens and Additional Indebtedness" for a discussion of the tests which must be met for the issuance by the Authority of additional indebtedness under the Master Resolution.
+(3) See "SECURITY FOR PAYMENT OF THE SERIES 2023A BONDS - Parity Liens and Additional Indebtedness" for a discussion of the tests which must be met for the issuance by the Authority of additional indebtedness under the Master Resolution.

-(4) Debt service for the Series 2020A Bonds is capitalized through January 15, 2023.
+(4) Outstanding Obligations include the Series 2020A Bonds and Series 2021A Bonds.
+Debt service for the Series 2020A Bonds was capitalized through January 15, 2023.